 I translate the meaning, not just the words.

-LD’ Languages is the brand name for Liza D’Arcy, a Spanish to English translator based in Alicante, Spain.
+LD’ Languages is the brand name for Liza D’Arcy, Spanish to English translator based in Valencia, Spain.

 I specialise in languages and linguistics, offering services in training, translation and interpretation into English, and also work with other experienced language service professionals to produce high-quality, translated documents.

 My experience and professionalism ensure that my clients’ objectives are covered, and my flexibility and adaption to all situations and circumstances ensure they are covered in the most efficient manner possible.
 My experience includes working with some of Spain and other countries’ most important businesses and organisations and my productive work, in both public and private sectors in conjunction with my philosophy, based on quality and competitive prices, has meant I now stand out in the English language market.
 The repeated confidence my customers show in me, both nationally and internationally, is the best guarantee I offer.

 Many of my clients support my work.
 My credentials are many years’ experience and renowned satisfaction from customers who continue to turn to me for their linguistic needs.
 Coupled with the prestige that professional and honest work gives are my highly competitive prices.
 This explains why LD’ Languages is one of the better options in the field of translation.